 Targeted therapy uses drugs to find and attack cancer cells.
 There are many different types of targeted therapy.
 Each type targets something in or around the cancer cell that is helping it grow and survive.

-If you know the name of the drug you are looking for, you can use our list of treatments to find it.
+If you know the name of the drug you are looking for, you can use our list of targeted and immunotherapy drugs to find it.
 This gives more information about:

 - what each treatment is